spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ![BILL_STATMENTS](images/spring-batch-reference-model.png)

 - `Job`: A `job` is an entity that encapsulates an entire batch process.
-A job is comprised of one or more `steps`.
+A job consists of one or more `steps`.
 - `Step`: A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.
-Each `step` is comprised of an `ItemReader`, an `ItemProcessor`, and an `ItemWriter`.
+Each `step` consists of an `ItemReader`, an `ItemProcessor`, and an `ItemWriter`.
 - `ItemReader`: `ItemReader` is an abstraction that represents the retrieval of input for a `Step`, one item at a time.
 - `ItemProcessor`: `ItemProcessor` is an abstraction that represents the business processing of an item.
 - `ItemWriter`: `ItemWriter` is an abstraction that represents the output of a `Step`.

-In the preceding diagram, we see that each phase of the `JobExecution` is stored in a `JobRepository` (in this case, our MySql database).
-This means that each action performed by Spring Batch is recorded to a database for both logging purposes and for restarting a job.
+In the preceding diagram, we see that each phase of the `JobExecution` is stored in a `JobRepository` (in this case, our MySQL database).
+This means that each action performed by Spring Batch is recorded in a database for both logging purposes and for restarting a job.

 <!--NOTE-->